EN10/TensorFlowForPoets/README.md

 # TensorFlow For Poets

 Retraining one of Google's CNN image classification models to new categories using Transfer Learning.
-This can be an much faster (in a few minutes) than training from scratch (Inception V3 took Google 2 weeks).
+This can be an much faster (in a few minutes) than training from scratch (Inception V3 took Google, 2 weeks).

+Based on [Codelab](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/index.html#0), updated Dec 6 2017

 ## Install Tensorflow: